OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 The syntax of a `cilk_for` statement is very similar to a C `for` statement.
 It is followed by three expressions, the first of which may declare variables.
 Unlike in C all three expressions are mandatory.
-C++ range `for` constructs are not allowed.
-(Range for is planned for a future version of OpenCilk.)
+Parallel C++ range `for` constructs are not supported in OpenCilk 2.0.

 For the loop to be parallelized, several conditions must be met: